Metro

 Share

 The clarification came after a video emerged online showing a fire at a section of the refinery, leading to widespread speculation about an explosion.
-NNPCL promptly addressed the misinformation, stating that the fire was a controlled flare incident, a routine process in refinery , and that all sections of the recently rehabilitated plant remained operational.
+NNPCL promptly addressed the misinformation, stating that the fire was a controlled flare incident, a routine process in refinery operations, and that all sections of the recently rehabilitated plant remained operational.

-NNPCL’s swift response underscores its commitment to transparency and public safety, aiming to dispel any misconceptions and maintain public in the operations of the Port Harcourt Refining Company.
+NNPCL’s swift response underscores its commitment to transparency and public safety, aiming to dispel any misconceptions and maintain public confidence in the operations of the Port Harcourt Refining Company.

 Share